Free Culture (book): Introduction and identification of a cultural shift

-Lessig argues that we are fast becoming a permissions culture, though he sees the internet as a modern-day Armstrong: it challenges the traditional innovator and seeks to break free of any permissions or strict regulations.
+Lessig argues that the United States is rapidly becoming a permission culture, though he sees the internet as a modern-day Armstrong: it challenges the traditional innovator and seeks to break free of any permissions or strict regulations.
 The internet can provide a vastly more vibrant and competitive innovation culture, and this is troublesome for any large corporations that have invested in fortifying their intellectual property rights: "Corporations threatened by the potential of the internet to change the way both commercial and noncommercial culture are made and shared have united to induce lawmakers to use the law to protect them."
 The internet has facilitated the mass production of culture, both commercial and noncommercial.
 Corporations that had traditionally controlled this production have reacted by pressuring legislators to change the laws to protect their interests.
 The protection that these corporations seek is not protection for the creators, but rather protection against certain forms of business that directly threaten them.
-Lessig’s worry is that intellectual property rights will not be protecting the right sort of property, but will instead come to protect private interests in a controlling way.
+Lessig's worry is that intellectual property rights will not be protecting the right sort of property, but will instead come to protect private interests in a controlling way.
 He writes that the First Amendment protects creators against state control and copyright law, when properly balanced, protects creators against private control.
 Expansive intellectual property rights stands to dramatically increase all regulations on creativity in America, stifling innovation by requiring innovators to request permission prior to their creative work.

-Free Culture covers the themes of Piracy and Property.
-Lessig writes at the end of the Preface, "... the free culture that I defend in this book is a balance between anarchy and control.
+Free Culture covers the themes of piracy and property.
+Lessig writes at the end of the preface, "... the free culture that I defend in this book is a balance between anarchy and control.
 A free culture, like a free market, is filled with property.
 It is filled with rules of property and contract that get enforced by the state.
 But just as a free market is perverted if its property becomes feudal, so too can a free culture be queered by extremism in the property rights that define it."